Opportunities for Collaboration with the Trial Innovation Network

 TICs and RIC and not only fun acronyms to say, but they are helpful teams of people who have dedicated their efforts to improving collaboration among CTSAs as well as improving the actual trials themselves.

-As you might expect, Trial Innovation Centers specialize in trial protocol, budgets, centralized IRB, data management, and other technical aspects of the study.
+As you might expect, Trial Innovation Centers specialize in trial protocol, budgets, single IRB, data management, and other technical aspects of the study.

 The Recruitment Innovation Center is focused on the vast array of recruitment efforts including cohort discovery, community engagement studios, and planning recruitment methods.